vlasscontreras/php-trainer/README.md

 There are three standard logical bitwise operators.

+**Note:** In the following examples, when we say "a bit set" it means "there is a `1` at that position".
+Oppositely, when we say "a bit is not set" it means "there is a `0` at that position".

 ##### `&` (AND)

 The result will have a bit set if both of the operands bits were set.